deepennyway/weavers-almanac/src/preparations.md

 - Name
 - Pronouns
 - Strong Suit
-- Current Stress
+- Weak Suit

 You can also, optionally, leave space to describe your character's home community, their species (if that's important to you or them), and any other details you want to be at the very front of your journal.

-> **Write in pencil.** Some of the things on this page might change as the story progresses!
+> **Write in pencil.** Some of the things on this page might change as the story progresses.

 ### The Group
 You won't know anything about the other characters in your group until you sit down and play with them, but I recommend making space in your journal to fill in some basic details about them.
 At the very least, you'll want to include the name and pronouns of everyone you travel with, so that when you engage with them in the story, you know how to refer to them.

-### Injuries
-On the next right-hand page, write the word "Injuries" at the top, and set up the following column headings:

-- Injury
-- Severity
-- Description

-Don't worry about filling in this table; you'll use this page when your character suffers injuries during play.

-> **Again, write in pencil.** You'll need to be able to change and erase entries from this table as you play!
+> **Again, write in pencil.** You'll need to be able to change and erase things as you play!

 ### The Suit Pages
 Your character's skills and abilities will be organized into four groups, tied to the four suits of a poker deck.
 You *can* put them all on one page, but in order to give you room to grow, I recommend giving each suit its own full piece of paper, so: